spiral/docs/docs/en/http/cookies.md

 > **Note**
 > The best place to use `CookieQuery` is controller methods.

-If you already have access to `ServerRequestInterface` use can also use attribute `cookieQueue`:
+If you already have access to `ServerRequestInterface`, you can also use the attribute `cookieQueue`:

 ```php
 use Psr\Http\Message\ServerRequestInterface;